khnfarha1987/Building-Up-HTML/README.md

  * Make the first link `target="_blank"` so that it opens a new tab when clicked on.
  * Make the second link bold.
  * Make the third link a placeholder, so it goes nowhere.

+# Bonus
+ * Create an ordered list of steps to make a sandwich.
+ * Create an unordered list of five bands/musicians you like.
+ * Create a table with two columns (animal class and animal name) and four rows of animals.
+ * Use an alternate way of separating links without line breaks.
+ * Embed a YouTube video of your favorite band/musician.